-Kroger often has “10 for $10” sales, but you don’t have to purchase 10 items to get the deal.
-Each item will scan at $1.
-The same is true for similar promos like “2 for $3.”
+Kroger often has “10 for $10” sales, but you don’t actually have to purchase 10 items to get the deal.
+Each item will ring up as $1.
+The same goes for similar promos like “2 for $3.”
 (Each item will scan for $1.50.)

 10. Kroger grocery pickup prices are the same as they are in store.